CORSAIRS

 (Unknown) Courtesy Adam Snelly

-A young friend watching #94 having its engine
+A young friend watching #94 having it’s engine removed

 (Robert Christensen collection)